luke10x/easy-login/README.md

 - [WildFly dashboard](http://0.0.0.0:19990/)
 - [Easy Login dashboard](http://0.0.0.0:19980/)

+# IntelliJ

+To run tests using green triangle is better to configure Junit template in Run configurations.

 ### Issues and Workarounds

 I have resolves some issues with the platform, and some of them are just common pitfalls,